eljamm/nixpkgs/doc/languages-frameworks/gradle.section.md

 - Run the `preBuild` that was passed as an argument to `updateDeps`
 - Run `gradleCommands`, which defaults to `gradle nixDownloadDeps`
 - Run the `postBuild` that was passed as an argument to `updateDeps`
+- Finally, store all of the fetched files' hashes in the lockfile.
+They may be `.jar`/`.pom` from Maven repositories, or they may be files otherwise used for building the package.

 `updateDeps` takes the following arguments: